 No, you shouldn’t give ivomec to kids less than five years.

 The recommended dosage of Ivermectin is 200 mcg/kg orally as a single dose; repeated in two weeks.

 Easy to use and doesn’t cause-related skin issues.

 Usually, after the first week, you’ll notice less itchiness.
 You’ve got to Contact your doctor quickly if you find that symptoms continue after four weeks of treatment, and your Skin hasn’t fully cured.

-Your doctor may also prescribe additional medications to help relieve some of the disagreeable symptoms related to scabies.
-An oral antihistamine is also used to control the itchiness, and skin infections will be treated with oral antibiotics.
+The doctor may also prescribe additional medications to help relieve some of the disagreeable symptoms related to scabies.
+It is possible to use an oral antihistamine to control the itchiness, and the skin infections will be treated with oral antibiotics.

 These medications include:

 Like Benadryl (diphenhydramine) or pramoxine lotion could help control the itch and allow sleep.